The Altura Park area, generally situated between Carlisle & San Mateo, and Indian School & Constitution, encompasses some very

 Above is an Altura Park modernist interpretation of the Spanish Pueblo Revival style: no vigas, but very organic forms & undulating lines, including the unique semi-obscured circular living area; below is a classic John Gaw Meem-inspired Pueblo Revival, with the vigas & formal lines.
 Both of these properties live across from Altura Park.

-The very top image is an Italianate style residence.
+The two images below are Italianate style residence.
 As you can imagine, there are very few in existence here in the desert southwest.
 I had to look it up to understand the features; from architecturestyles.org:

 Italianate style is very similar to Mediterranean, and is often two or three stories; low-pitched roof, widely overhanging eaves; ornamental cornices; tall, narrow windows, commonly arched or curved above; an occasional square cupola or tower, elaborate wrap-around porch, or smaller entry porch, with decorative Italianate double columns.